redzepi-g/g4-2/README.md

 **If you dont see the file on fb group, know that you can also find it in the folder of the app under** **/database directory.
 It will be named "groufour_db.sql"**

+**If you are in doubt wether you imported the data correctly or not, visit** **localhost/g4-2/public/api/destinations , if you get an empty page or an error message then you didnt import the db correctly**